 Second, the world went digital.
 The digital camera was invented, and software was designed to manipulate its pixels.
 And costs for the equipment and software dropped to a reasonable level.

-With more time and the new methods to do it, I decided to seriously commit to fine art black and white photography .
+With more time and the new methods to do it, I decided to seriously commit to expressive photography .
 I purchased modest photographic equipment and software, and set up a digital darkroom.
-And, most importantly, I decided it was time to learn to express myself effectively using the new digital medium.

-And so I started taking monochrome photography seriously.
-I read about good digital techniques, and how to be more expressive in photography.
+I read about good digital techniques, and, more importantly, how to become more expressive in photography.
 And then I did something else—I practiced with thousands of photographs.
-And for the first time, I began to really learn the craft of B&W. I’ve come far, and yet I have a long way to go.
+And for the first time, I began to really learn the craft and art of expressive photography.
+I’ve come far, and yet I have a long way to go.

 This website chronicles that learning process.
 I approach it as enthusiastically as I did when I was much younger.
 And this time I can do it without the brown developer stains on my fingers.